 As you already know, a brand sets you apart from your competitors, and it’s important to leverage branding wherever possible.

-Often you’re the only one who will rank for your branded keyword, and it makes it easier to do so.
+Often you’re the only one who will have Google search ranking for your branded keyword, and it makes it easier to do so.

 In less common cases, brand terms come in handy to compete, too.

 Many businesses have done well providing “brand name” alternatives –for instance, this is common with affiliate websites and online advertising (ie. “iPhone” + “alternatives”).

 Informational keywords cater to people who want to learn more about a place or product before visiting or buying it.
 These are great for appealing to earlier stages of a buyer’s journey.

 Commercial intent keywords are for those who are ready to buy.

 Using these 2 types of keywords must be a reflection of your business objectives.
 Too many of one or the other can either attract the wrong customer, or come off as too much of a hard sell.

 In our experience “brand keyword” followed by “review” work really well.

 Although we don’t focus on keyword placement and density as much as we should on Hobo with a Laptop, we have had the most success ranking on Google with a keyword density of around 1% – 3% on our other “money projects”.